 Tiny megademo framework

+The tiny megademo framework is based on ideas of "Quatro", done by "Sensenstahl" and me.
 For putting many tiny effects together into a "megademo", they have all to use the same approach and they have to be mostly free of assumptions (contents of memory and registers).
 Also they have to use the same timing values and be tuned to a shared timing in general.
 Preparing the single effects to be includeable in a framework like this took quite some time and required a lot of extra space initially.
 It has to be noted, that - sadly - some of my most impressive effects (judged by audience reactions and views on social media) could not be included at all, because the approaches were not combineable without a HUGE overhead.
-Once all effects were streamlined, i could think about "factoring" out common calculations which repeatedly occur, resulting in a few saved bytes.
+Once all effects were streamlined, I could think about "factoring" out common calculations which repeatedly occur, resulting in a few saved bytes.
 The framework does the following:

 - Setting up screen mode to 320 x 200 pixels in 256 colors